 CURRENT_slot modulo (utw-SlotPeriodicity) = utw-SlotOffset

-where CURRENT_slot = (SFN × numberOfSlotsPerFrame) + slot number in the frame and numberOfSlotsPerFrame refers to the number of consecutive slots per frame as specified in TS 38.211 [8].
+where CURRENT_slot = SFN × numberOfSlotsPerFrame + slot number in the frame and numberOfSlotsPerFrame refers to the number of consecutive slots per frame as specified in TS 38.211 [8].

 When UTW is configured and the UE is in RRC_CONNECTED, the MAC entity shall instruct the lower layer to transmit SRS for positioning Tx frequency hopping when the uplinkTimeWindowTimer is running.